Did you know when it comes to losing weight…

 Overeating is most likely the main factor preventing you from losing weight??

-Let me tell you how and then let me tell you how you how to fix it.
+Let me tell you why and then let me tell you how you can fix it.

 - Something is so delicious you simply can’t stop eating